 The World Trade Center contained highly diverse retail stores that served visitors and downtown workers as well as neighborhood residents.
-The new retail program at the WTC Site will provide for up to 1 million square feet of retail.
+The new retail program at the WTC Site will provide for up to 1 million approximately 500,000 to 600,000 square feet of retail.
 Retail uses at or above grade will be maximized while providing spaces for other at-grade uses.